jirutka/pueue/Connect-to-remote.md

-Running `pueued` on a server and wanting to check on the current progress without having to `ssh` onto the machine is a common scenario.
+Running `pueued` on a server and wanting to check on the current progress without a login shell is a common scenario.
 The best solution (for now) is to bind the remote port/socket to a local port/socket.\

 **Reminder:**